AdeebIsmail/ArcadeGame/README.md

 # Arcade
 Welcome to the text-based arcade!
 In this arcade, simply type the name of the four included games that you want to play, and boom!
 You can play those games.

-# Wumpus World
-## Made for NCHack March 2021
+We have 4 highly engaging and interactive games.
+These games are GUARANTEED to cure your bordem.

 This project was made in the Java 8 JDK.
 Please download and install this JDK to ensure that the project can run.
 You can find it here - https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html

 If you are using Intellij, press ctrl + alt + s + shift, go to Project and change the sdk to version 1.8.x and make sure the Project language level is at 8

+If there are any issues with JavaFX not compiling, refer to this https://openjfx.io/openjfx-docs/#introduction
 <br/>

 ## Welcome to Wumpus World 2.0